+DECT DECT registration state of the handset:

+tara2i Meaning

+To register System ready to register a handset

+Not registered Registration not possible

+Registering Registration in progress

-Location Name of the DECT manager the handset belongs to.
-DECT DECT registration state of the handset: Status Meaning To register System ready to register a handset Not registered Registering Registered Handset is registered SIP Indicates, if the handset has a working VoIP connection.
-A VoIP connection is registered for the handset and a connection has been established successfully. × There is no VoIP connection configured or it is not possible to estab- lish a connection to the configured VoIP provider.
-DND Indicates, if DND (Do not Disturb) is activated Туре Model designation of the handset.
+Registered Handset is registered

+SIP Indicates, if the ha andset has a working VoIP connection.

+~ A VoIP connection is registered for the handset and a connection has been established successfully.

+× There is no VoIP connection configured or it is not possible to establish a connection to the configured VoIP provider.

+DND Indicates, if DND (Do not Disturb) is activated

+Туре Model designation of the handset.

 FW Current firmware version of the handset.

-PIN Authentication code defined for handset registration.
+PIN Authentication coo le defined for handset registration.